Kanhaiya Lal Misra

 Pt.
-Kanhaiya Lal Misra (31 August 1903 - 14 October 1975) was an Indian lawyer and independence activist.
+Kanhaiya Lal Misra (31 August 1903 – 14 October 1975) was an Indian lawyer and independence activist.
 He was the Advocate General of Uttar Pradesh from 1952 to 1969.

 Early life

-Misra was born in a Brahmin family of Mariyadpur (now in Mau) in district Azamgarh of Uttar Pradesh.
+Misra was born in a family of Mariyadpur (now in Mau) in district Azamgarh of Uttar Pradesh.
 As he was born on Krishna Janmashtami his parents named him Kanhaiya Lal.
 He was the eldest of four sons and one daughter of Baidnath Misra, a civil and a criminal lawyer, at the Azamgarh Bar, and a long-serving M.L.C.